djwei96/ESA/README.md

 Entity Summarization with Attention
 ## BACKGROUND AND CONTRIBUTORS
 ### Background
-This paper is in procedings of EYRE 2019, we propose a novel tenchnie in entity summarization task with attention mechanism.
+This paper is in proceddings of EYRE 2019, we propose a novel tenchnie in entity summarization task with attention mechanism.
 ### Contributors
 - **Dongjun Wei** weidongjun@iie.ac.cn
 - **Yaxin Liu** liuyaxin@iie.ac.cn